neulabscom/frontend-assignment/README.md

 **Code specs**

-1. The project is configured to use React with Typescript and Storybook.js
+1. The project is configured to use React with Typescript and [Storybook.js](https://storybook.js.org): add the new component and the related storied in `src/stories` directory
 1. Please maintain a consistent code code style throughout the entire project
 1. The repository is configured to use styles with simple css imports, feel free to work this way or add any css-in-js library
 1. For animations you can use simple css or any library of your choice
-1. You can embed the google font where you prefer, in a global css or in the component you are building
+1. Embed the google font where you prefer, inside a global css or the component itself

 ### Project deadline